philok93/IoTIDS/README.md

 # IoTIDS #
 A new IDS for IoT that uses Contiki 3.0.

-My current IDS: Uses ids server and ids detector (under **/ipv6/rpl-udp**).

-ICTF - Configured for ICTF paper under **/ipv6/rpl-collect**, use the ready z1 files udp-client and udp-server.

 **To use IDS, replace the normal /net/ with /net-for_IDS/**

+My current IDS- Uses ids server and ids detector (under **/ipv6/rpl-udp**).

+ICTF directory- Configured for ICTF paper under **/ipv6/rpl-collect**, use the ready z1 files udp-client and udp-server.

 The **/net-for_IDS** contains modifications in **rpl, ipv6 and mac** to enable IDS modules communication with ids_input messages, and sniff messages.

-Disable ACKs from server: go to /platform/z1 and set conf_autoack 1 or 0 (1 to reply).

 # Instructions: #
 1. Replace in core/net-for_IDS to core/net so that you can compile the files for IDS.